danmbrown/city-of-whispers/Moves.md

 -   Change your reputation with them
 -   Become a loyal follower, perhaps to a fault

+<a id="Secrets-Moves"></a>
-## <a id="Secrets-Moves"></a>Secrets Moves
+## Secrets Moves

 ### Use a Secret
-When you do not roll as well as you would like and you use a secret to gain the edge, ask the Magistrate what will happen if you reveal it.
-(The Magistrate may choose from the list in **Reveal A Secret** or one of the Strong Responses in the move.)
-Say what sacrifice you're willing to make to keep it.
-Then, pick up one of the dice you rolled, add another die and re-roll.
-If the new die is highest, make your sacrifice.
-Otherwise, the secret is revealed.
-Use the two highest values for your move.
+If you do not roll as well as you would like, you may opt to leverage your secret knowledge to your advantage.
+Describe how you use the secret without revealing it, then roll three dice and use the two highest values for your move.
+But if any of the dice show 1 or 2, the secret is revealed.

 > #### Example of "Use a Secret"
 > Miabella is negotiating with the pirate Donatella for the secret location of the treasure under the city.
 Miabella offers to split the treasure with Donatella in exchange for the location.
 Miabella (Influence 0) rolls a 2 and a 4.
-Miabella knows the pirate Donatella has a secret love.
-The player says she might use this secret to suggest Donatella's love would appreciate the influx of cash.
-The Magistrate says that Miabella senses that revealing she knows Donatella's love will cause the pirate to attack.
-The player says that in lieu of revealing the secret, Miabella will give up any treasure she finds in the expedition.
 >
-> The player re-rolls the die showing 2 to get a 3 and rolls a new die, which shows a 5.
-Miabella uses 9 (4 from previous roll + 5 from new roll) for the Negotiate move and must sacrifice any treasure recovered on the expedition.
-Given the 7-9 result, Donatella would also select one of the Strong Responses for Negotiate.
+> Miabella knows the pirate Donatella has a secret forbidden love named Arvel.
+The player opts to use this knowledge to influence Donatella, implying that certain members of the elite, including Arvel, would appreciate uncovering this essential part of the city's history.
 >
-> If the player had rolled a 5 with the first die and a 2 with the new die, Miabella would have a 9 for the Negotiate move, but will have revealed the secret.
-Donatella would attack.
-One way to resolve this is that Donatella uses violence to reinforce her power over Miabella, and reveals the location anyway.
+> The player rolls three dice and gets a 1 + 4 + 5.
+This gives Miabella a 9 on the **Negotiate** move, but the secret is revealed.
+According to the **Reveal a Secret** move, Miabella loses the Tie with Donatella.
+>
+> The Magistrate gets to pick two Reactions for Donatella.
+From Negotiate, Donatella selects *Demand more compensation* and from  Reveal a Secret, Donatella selects *They deny the truth, leaving you in doubt*.
+>
+> Says Donatella, "You think you know so much.
+My love for Arvel is long buried.
+I will tell you the location, but for your impudence, we will split the treasure 70-30."

 ### Reveal a Secret
 When you reveal a secret to someone, lose the Tie if it's about them.
 Otherwise, mark Heat.

-Then, pick 2, or lower your result by one tier to pick 1.
+- With a Social Interaction Move, resolve the original move, but pick one additional Reaction, from the list below.
+- In other circumstances, pick one Reaction from the list below.

+#### Reactions
 - They flee
 - They sincerely deny the truth of the secret, leaving you in doubt
 - They attack
-- They offer you a bribe for your discretion
-- They make a threat and demand your discretion
+- They make you an offer or threat for your discretion
 - They start a rumor about you

+<a id="Risky-Moves"></a>
-## <a id="Risky-Moves"></a>Risky Moves
+## Risky Moves

 ### Use Magic
 When you tap into your connection to magic, describe what you hope to accomplish through your aesthetic.
 The Magistrate will assign a complexity.
 If the complexity is equal to or less than your max, roll +1 if you have a connection to the neighborhood or -2 if you do not.
 You may not use secrets or facts to buff this roll.